-And because I live Simón Bolívar and typically don’t jump into Ubers or taxis, I had to go through downtown.
+And because I live Simón Bolívar and typically don’t jump into taxis, I had to go through downtown.

 I haven’t yet made it to Comuna 13.
 The graffiti tour initially prompted my desire to visit this notoriously poor and dangerous neighborhood making strides to emerge from its past through art and culture.